IN THE CHAIR

 The colours represent the Gulf livery that contain 3 colours, a white circle and a black number.
 Having had a long career as a brand consultant, I created many global engineering brands and I suppose it just spoke to me and to see how far I could push the imagery.

-This resulted in an exciting journey for me to really brea-out of the graphical lines using paint and try to capture the energy and roar of those racing days.
+This resulted in an exciting journey for me to really break-out from the graphical lines using paint and try to capture the energy and roar of those racing days.
 I'm now an avid Formula One fan but the 60s era was something that's not around anymore and that's why my clients loved that era.
 It's great for me to have conversations with engineers that really value the groundbreaking technologies in those times within a health and safety nightmare, never to be repeated.

 I see you are creating limited editions to the numbers on the paintings, why?